medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 When looking at a well-factored codebase there are three common ways to automate tests (ordered by levels low to high):
 1. Unit tests
 2. Integration tests
+    - Backend integration tests
+    - Frontend integration tests
 3. End-to-end tests
-    - Web component tests
-    - Config based tests

 ## Unit Tests